ramit21/machine-learning-python/README.md

 ### ML Ecosystem:
 1. **Supervised Learning**: Task driven. classification/Regression.
 This approach works if we have a data set that includes the target values (the values we wish to predict).
 We try to learn a function that correctly predict the target values from the other features,. eg. Weather forecast, Market forecast, Population growth prediction, Diagnostics, Image procesisng etc.
 2. **Unsupervised Learning**: means we have a dataset but there is no target to be predicted.
 Rather, machine learns by finding structures in the data.
-Typical examples: Clustering, Association (eg. people who buy A, also buy B), density estimation, noise reduction.
+Classification: Clustering (eg. density estimation, noise reduction) and Association (eg. people who buy A, also buy B).
 3. **Reinforced Learning**: is a setting where we have a sequential decision problem.
 Making a decision now influences what decisions we can make in the future. eg. Realtime decisions, Robot navigation, Self driving cars, Game AI.

 ### Supervised ML Models: